pr-triage/app/README.md

 ### [Contributing Guide](CONTRIBUTING.md)

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes<br/> and improvements, and how to build and test your changes to PRTriage.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, and how to propose bugfixes<br/> and improvements, and how to build and test your changes to PRTriage.